roseengineering/ispark/README.md

 6. submit.sh: Runs spark-submit in standalone mode.

 6. wc.py: A simple python word count example for spark.

+7. wc.R: A simple R example that counts lines in a file.

 7. wc.sh: Runs wc.py over const.txt.  wc.py is run three times, first in standalone mode, second in yarn client mode, and last in yarn cluster mode.